morfosi/morfosi/README.md

-to osc area: i CAN and i WILL disrespect your pony town "tt/td" . any other area idc im prolly offtab anyway.
+to osc area: i CAN and i WILL disrespect your pony town "tt/td" (systems exempt). any other area idc im prolly offtab anyway.

 also stanley dni.